gitkraken/gitlens-docs/gitlens/gitlens-community-vs-gitlens-pro.md

-**Choose Community** if you want robust Git insights and management tools for personal or small team use **Upgrade to Pro** if you need advanced collaboration features, streamlined PR workflows, and powerful Git actions [Feature sheet]
+**Choose Community** if you want robust Git insights and management tools for personal or small team use **Upgrade to Pro** if you need advanced collaboration features, streamlined PR workflows, and powerful Git actions

+[Feature sheet]

+### Get Started with GitLens Pro Today

+<a class="button button--basic" href="https://gitkraken.dev/register" target="_blank">Try GitLens Pro for free</a>

+You can try GitLensPro for free for 14 days.
+And when you’re ready, you can [upgrade to GitLens Pro](https://gitkraken.dev/purcahse) by subscribing to a paid account.